Last edit: 09/01/2026

 A safeguarded robot area is a typical case.

-In order to reduce the risk, the reset button must meet a few conditions, among which:
+In order to reduce the risk of Whole Body Access, the reset button must meet a few conditions, among which:

-– From its position, outside the safeguarded area, there is full visibility that nobody is inside
+– From its position, outside the safeguarded area, there shall be full visibility of the area;

 The risk of a person being trapped inside the area can be reduced with other methods: for example, with the use of personal keys the operator has to keep with himself.

-The reset of the working area of a machine tool, since there is no risk of being trapped inside the safeguarded area, is not required.
+The reset of a machine tool, since there is no safeguarded area, is not required.
 If the manufacturer decides to install it anyway, it can be handled as a normal control function, and therefore the signal can be routed to the Automation PLC.
 In this case it is not a safety function!

 Resetting a restart interlock of an ESPE application is always a safety-related function.
 Measures shall be provided to reduce the probability of the restart interlock being reset by a transient or steady-state fault condition.
 Such measures can in clude, for example, requiring both a rising and falling edge signal within a defined time (e.g. between 150 ms and 4 s) from a manually actuated reset device.